Motion Illusions Generated Using Predictive Neural Networks Also Fool Humans: Introduction

 Illusions are some of the most spectacular, widespread, and enjoyable perceptual failures.
 Among the many existing definitions of ``illusion", this paper uses the following: an illusion is a perception that not only misrepresents reality, but can also be recognized by the observer through their other senses as a misrepresentation of reality.
 Furthermore, the knowledge that reality and perception do not match does not destroy the illusion~\cite{pylyshyn1999vision}.
 In summary, an illusion is a faulty perception that persists despite conscious knowledge and experience of the corresponding reality.
-A number of Artificial Neural Network models have been found to respond to different types of visual illusions: color constancy illusions~\cite{gomez2019convolutional}, closure effects~\cite{kim2019neural}, the flash-lag effect~\cite{lotter2020neural}, the scintillating grid illusion~\cite{sun2021imagenet}, orientation illusions~\cite{benjamin2019shared}, length illusions~\cite{ward2019exploring}.
-At least one paper also tackles the task of synthesizing new illusions using neural networks, in this case to change the brightness or color perception of grey squares~\cite{gomez2019synthesizing} on generated backgrounds.
-This paper focuses on a type of visual illusion called ``illusory motion,"~\cite{fraser1979perception} where a single static image is perceived as if it were moving.
-In~\cite{fraser1979perception}, 75\% of participants reported perceiving illusory motion in the Fraser-Wilcox illusion, although the sensitivity to a given image seems to varies greatly.
-Fish, flies, monkeys, lions and cats have also been found to react to illusory motion~\cite{gori2014fish,tuthill2011neural,agrillo2015rhesus,regaiolli2019motion,baath2014cats}, although it is unclear whether they perceive it as a ``normal" motion or if they are aware that the motion is illusory.
+A number of Artificial Neural Network models have been found to respond to different types of visual illusions: color constancy illusions~\cite{gomez2019convolutional}, closure effects~\cite{kim2019neural}, the flash-lag effect~\cite{lotter2020neural}, the scintillating grid illusion~\cite{sun2021imagenet}, orientation illusions~\cite{benjamin2019shared}, length illusions~\cite{ward2019exploring}...
+A few papers tackle the task of synthesizing new illusions using AI: in~\cite{williams2016magic}, a version of Curry's paradox (``Missing square puzzle") is generated by an AI based on geometrical constraints and mathematical properties such as the number and size of jigsaw pieces. \cite{gomez2019synthesizing} use a more advanced neural network to generate brightness illusions for grey squares~\cite{gomez2019synthesizing} on generated backgrounds.
+Finally, in the last year, generative AI has and especially diffusion models have successfully been applied to the task of generating color illusions~\cite{gomez2025art} and bi- or multi-stable images~\cite{burgert2024diffusion,geng2024visual}: images that appear as one object but reveal a second object when the viewing conditions are changed (rotating, skewing, or shuffling the image).